billhinkle/GVtoAlexaNotifyMe/README.md

  by Bill Hinkle github: @billhinkle 35146997+billhinkle@users.noreply.github.com
  ver 2018-10-22 added command verbs ON, OFF, KEYWORD, HELP
- ver 2018-12-19 improved pronunciation of SMS shortcodes as 'from' address
+ ver 2018-12-19 improved pronunciation of SMS shortcodes as 'from' address ver 2023-01-10 tweaked recognition of GV message delimiting phrases to handle Google changes;
+                removed deprecated .substr usage in favor of .substring

 About: This script works with the Amazon Alexa Notify Me skill to send your Google Voice texts and voice mails (all or some) to your Echo to be read by Alexa as notification.
 She will announce the sender and (approximate) time of receipt.
 Messages